Business and Management (Economics) – BA (Hons) – Bath Spa University Skip to main content

 How will I be assessed?

-You'll be assessed in a wide range of ways that will test your business knowledge and management skills.
-These could include presentations, work related projects, group-work, computer based simulations, podcasts, examinations, essays, videos and business reports.
+You'll be assessed in a wide range of ways that test your economics knowledge and business management skills.
+These could include:

 How will I be taught?